LaurensDM/RunnerApp/README.md

 # RunnerApp
-App that generates route for runners
+App that generates routes for runners